Skip navigation

 • Psychological mechanisms underpinning the development and maintenance of mania risk and bipolar disorder

-• Emotion regulation and psychopathology
+• Emotion regulation and mental health

-• Student mental health and wellbeing
+• Mental health and wellbeing in Higher Education

 • Development/evaluation of process and outcome measures